-Master of Social Work Our Generalist Practice
+Master of Social Work What is Advanced Generalist Practice?

 Advanced generalist practice integrates greater theoretical and methodological knowledge, as well as research and evaluation sophistication at all levels of practice.